spiral/docs/docs/en/http/routing.md

 }
 ```

-Note, all of the parameters passed into the URL pattern will be slugified:
+Note that all of the parameters passed into the URL pattern will be slugified:

 ```php
 use Spiral\Router\RouterInterface;